ThaisStephanie/ThaisStephanie/README.md

 - 👋 Hi, I’m @ThaisStephanie
-- 👀 I’m interested in learning more about DB and others programming languages
+- 👀 I’m interested in learning more about DB and others programming languages;
 - 🌱Knowledges :
 SQL language
 MySql
+SQL lite
 Python
-- 💞️ I’m looking to improve my knowledges and became a DB administrator... for now ;)
+- 💞️ I’m currently studying to became a DBA... for now ;)

 <!---
 ThaisStephanie/ThaisStephanie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.